Haivision/srt/docs/API/statistics.md

 #### pktSndDropTotal

-The total number of _dropped_ by the SRT sender DATA packets that have no chance to be delivered in time (refer to [TLPKTDROP](https://github.com/Haivision/srt-rfc/blob/master/draft-sharabayko-mops-srt.md#too-late-packet-drop-too-late-packet-drop) mechanism).
+The total number of _dropped_ by the SRT sender DATA packets that have no chance to be delivered in time (refer to [Too-Late Packet Drop](https://datatracker.ietf.org/doc/html/draft-sharabayko-srt-01#section-4.6) mechanism).
 Available for sender.

 Packets may be dropped conditionally when both `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` socket options are enabled, refer to [SRT API Socket Options](API-socket-options.md).